Penric & Desdemona, Part 6

 Reviewed by Galen Strickland

-Edits and Addendum on October 27, 2025
+Edits and Addendum on May 2, 2026

 Not listed at Bookshop, and only for Kindle from Amazon.
 A purchase through our links may earn us a commission.

 In the first three stories Pen worked in Martensbridge, the capital city of his home country of the Cantons.
 He was the court sorcerer to Princess-Archdivine Llewen kin Stagthorne, but by the fourth he was elsewhere, Llewen having passed away at that point.
 Testimony has him still in her service, as they travel from Martensbridge to Occo, which lies adjacent to the borders of the Cantons, Adria, and Carpagamo.
-Several recent wars had shifted the borders back and forth, and now Llewen is to preside over a tribunal to determine another realignment, not only for political and military reasons, but also which country the abbeys/monastaries/schools of the Five Gods in Occo would owe fealty.
+Several recent wars had shifted the borders back and forth, and now Llewen is to preside over a tribunal to determine another realignment, not only for political and military reasons, but also to which country the abbeys/monastaries/schools of the Five Gods in Occo would owe fealty.
 In one of the other stories it became apparent the various factions of the Gods were as much politically administrative as they were religious, and with politics comes the matter of money and power.
 Another country was involved too, Saone, but since that is to the east, with both the Cantons and Carpagamo in between it and Adria, I am not sure how and why they were involved.
 The last map I have seen does not show the town of Occo.

 Pen expected to mainly be an assistant secretary to Llewen during the tribunal, as well as interpreter, but something else comes up where his talents were useful.
 At one of the first gatherings before the conclave, a woman approaches him to plead for a private audience with Llewen.
 She would not confide in Pen as to what she wished to discuss, but it was already late and Llewen was occupied with other duties, so Pen tells her to return in the morning.
 But by morning word comes that the woman had died during the night, supposedly due to apoplexy, a stroke.
 Llewen sends Penric for his, and Desdemona's, analysis, thinking their supernatural Sight would either confirm that or come to a different conclusion.
 Examining the body, Pen says death was by snake bite, and the position of the wound leads him to conclude the snake had been in her chamberpot, which had a lid, but the snake was no longer there.
 The snake, an asp, is found under a wardrobe, Des kills it, and Pen concludes someone else had placed the snake in the chamberpot.
 Thus the death was a murder.
 Was the motive for her murder connected to what she wished to discuss with the Princess-Archdivine?